top of page

 Coffee may fit into this season for you, especially on rainy days.

-If you're not a fan of coffee, you may take chai with spice, or forgo caffeine altogether and consume your favorite digestive teas that continue to wake up your body and your mind.
+If you're not a fan of coffee, you could take chai with spice, or forgo caffeine altogether and consume your favorite digestive teas that continue to wake up your body and your mind.

 SUMMER